Phasip/obsidian-canvas-llm-extender/README.md

 - Install instructions, better readme, example video

 ## State
-Pre alpha - I wrote until it seems to work for me.
+Alpha - I wrote until it seems to work for me, and has not had any bugreports for a long time.

 ## Build
 apt install node-typescript
+npm install obsidian
 npm run build